New Insights: This is How Suzuki Lean Burn Gives You More Time on The Water

 29 November 2018

 You’ve heard about Suzuki Lean Burn Control System since around 2011, when we first introduced it, won awards for it and systematically introduced it to all new four-stroke Suzuki outboards, from the DF15 up to the DF350.
+(Plus: Check out the all-new Suzuki DF350AMD.)
 But what exactly is Suzuki Lean Burn?
 How does it affect your outboard’s fuel economy?
 How does that reduced fuel consumption really compare?

 And, are there any guys who gave useful reviews on Suzuki Lean Burn?

 We spoke to the original designers behind Suzuki’s Lean Burn technology in Japan and the US, compiled all the comparisons and bring you a few reviews.
 To give you a good overall look at the Lean Burn Control System.

 WHAT EXACTLY IS SUZUKI LEAN BURN?

 Simply put, it’s a series of sensors in the fuel-intake system that are controlled by computer programmes in the central control unit of your Suzuki outboard motor.
 They constantly measure your speed, acceleration and the conditions in and around the motor.
 And then they automatically adjust the ratio of fuel and air that they feed to the engine.

 “We created an intelligent fuel management system to allow Suzuki owners to spend more time out on the water and less time at the fuel dock,” says Suzuki Chief R&D Engineer Hitoshi Matsumura, the leader of the Lean Burn project team at Suzuki’s Research and Development Centre in Hamamatsu.